Skip to main content

 eventLogConfigs[0] = EventLogConfig(dataChangedEventSig, relevantTo);

-// the signagure of "event MilestoneReached(uint256 noStoredValues);"
+// the signature of "event MilestoneReached(uint256 noStoredValues);"

 bytes32 milestoneReachedEventSig = hex"0xd41033274424d56dd572e7196fb4230cf4141d546b91fc00555cab8403965924";